paddy-ie/First-Milestone-project-TheRollingStones/README.md

 ## Acknowledgements:

-The site is modeled on some exmaple sites I completed, but has been heavly modified.
+The site is modeled on the Whiskey example site I completed, but has been heavly modified.

 All Images and video/Audio are subject to copyright of their respective owners